xSprout/ez-forwarder/README.md

 		2. Enter the username that should be used to ssh into the client
 		3. Enter the absolute location of the hostkey on the Search Head/Deployment Server
 		4. Click the button to have the SH/DS ssh into the client and execute the script.
 Area below should come up with a result.

+## Serverclasses:

+The app comes with preconfigured serverclasses for forwarder deployed using this tool, separated for Windows/*Nix clients.
+There are also prepackaged TAs in the deployment-apps folder:

+* Add-On for Microsoft Active Directory
+* Add-On for Microsft DNS
+* Add-On for Windows Infrastructure (v4.8.4)
+* Add-On for Microsoft Sysmon
+* Add-On for Microsoft Exchange
+* Add-on for Unix and Linux